 NoMad Office Building Lands 65,600 SF in New Leases with Tech and VC Tenants

-Manhattan's NoMad district continues to attract technology and investment firms, as evidenced by a trio of new lease agreements totaling more than 65,600 square feet at 386 Park Avenue South.
+Manhattan's NoMad district continues to attract technology and investment firms, as evidenced by four new lease agreements totaling more than 65,600 square feet at 386 Park Avenue South.
 The transactions, brokered by Newmark on behalf of the landlord, represent another vote of confidence in Midtown South's enduring appeal to growth-oriented companies.

 The two largest deals at the property were nearly identical in size, with both Primary Ventures and Sigma Computing each taking 26,252 square feet.
-Primary Ventures, a venture capital firm focused on early-stage investments, secured space on the 13th floor of the building.
-Sigma Computing, a cloud-based analytics and business intelligence platform, matched that commitment with an equally substantial footprint.
+Primary Ventures, a venture capital firm focused on early-stage investments, secured space on the 13th and 14th floors of the building.
+Sigma Computing, a cloud-based analytics and business intelligence platform, matched that commitment across the 5th and 6th floors, relocating from Zero Irving where it had signed a 15,420-square-foot lease in 2022.
+Modern FL, a U.K.-based furniture and lighting firm, added 13,121 square feet on the 9th floor, while coworking operator Industrious rounded out the activity with a 23,000-square-foot commitment announced February 24, 2026.

 Key Details